 (21)

-This preceding result assumes that the turbulent stress tensor is proportional to the mean strain rate tensor multiplied by a constant, called the Boussinesq hypothesis.
-It assumes that the exchange of turbulent energy in the cascading process of eddies is analogous to the effects of molecular viscosity, as illustrated in the figure below.
-Many experiments and other observations of turbulent flows support such behavior.
+This preceding result assumes that the turbulent stress tensor is proportional to the mean strain rate tensor multiplied by a constant, which is called the Boussinesq hypothesis.
+It also assumes that the exchange of turbulent energy in the cascading process of eddies is analogous to the effects of molecular viscosity, as illustrated in the figure below.
+Many experiments andons of turbulent flows support this other observati behavior.
 Therefore, the Boussinesq hypothesis means that the turbulent flow can be modeled as an effective total viscosity that varies with the local flow conditions.

 Therefore, with the addition of turbulence in the form of an eddy viscosity, the Navier-Stokes equations can be modified into the form